Every so often, I work on a piece of hi-fi gear that really makes me smile. The Marantz Model 6300 direct-drive

 I really like the physical layout of this deck.
 Even the parts you can’t easily see underneath are thoughtfully laid out and trimmed.

-I was sad to say goodbye to this gorgeous deck, but her owner is very happy and after service and a precision set-up, she played a record more quietly and with lower wow & flutter.
+I was sad to say goodbye to this gorgeous deck, but her owner is very happy.
+After service and a precision set-up, she played a record more quietly, with lower wow & flutter and greater overall musicality.

 I hope you’ve enjoyed this look at and service overview of the Marantz Model 6300 direct-drive turntable.
 Don’t forget, you can get in touch with me for all your turntable service and repair needs and book some turntable TLC for your deck!